stakater/Xposer/README.md

 helm install stakater/xposer
 ```
-## Running in a single/all namespaces

-By default Xposer runs in a single namespace in which it is being deployed.
-To make Xposer watch all namespaces change the following flag to `true` in `values.yaml.tmpl` file
+By default Xposer runs in a single namespace where it is deployed.
+To make Xposer watch all namespaces change the following flag to `true` in `values.yaml` file

 ```
-  watchGlobally: false
+  watchGlobally: true
 ```
 ## How to use Xposer